 WORKSHOPS

-All workshops will take place on Sunday, 13 September and held at the Adelaide Convention Centre prior to the start of Clean Up 2026 Conference.
+All workshops listed below will take place on Sunday, 13 September and held at the Adelaide Convention Centre prior to the start of Clean Up 2026 Conference.
 Please see workshop topics for 2026 below.

 Workshop Fees